hyperledger/besu/docs/trie/parallel-merkle-trie.md

 Solution:
 - Thread-safe map collects all nodes to persist
-- Each parallel task adds its nodes to cache
+- Each parallel task adds its nodes to that map
 - Single flush at the end writes everything to storage
 - Reduces I/O contention and transaction overhead